 Sam nodded slowly.
 He tipped his head to one side and smiled, "Well, okay then.
 Are you going to be giving me stuff that the President might read at some point?"

 Toby frowned and sat down in the chair opposite Sam's desk.
 "Sam, the President reads everything you write now."
 He continued despite Sam's astonished expression.
 "You feel like you're being kept away from him?"
 Sam nodded.
 "There's not a thing you do here at the moment that the President doesn't know about.
-Josh isn't the only one who has an almost freaky obsession about your recovery."
+Josh isn't the only one who has an almost freaky obsession with your recovery."
 Toby realised he was perched forward in his seat and relaxed back.
 "I'm sitting opposite the one man in this building who doesn't think Sam Seaborn is going to be exactly who he was again."

 Sam was going to make a smartass response about Toby talking about him in the third person.
 Instead he looked down at his hands unable to find the words to express what he wanted to say.
 He looked up at Toby's soft command to do so and shrugged helplessly at his lack of words and sudden moisture in his eyes.
 Toby nodded once and left the room.